verhovsky/books-futures-explained/src/0_Introduction.md

 of the most glaring omissions and shortcuts we took and create a slightly better example yourself.

+> This book is developed in the open, and contributions are welcome.
+You'll find
+> [the repository for the book itself here][book_repo].
+The final example which
+> you can clone, fork or copy [can be found here][example_repo]

 ## What does this book give you that isn't covered elsewhere?

-That's a valid question.
 There are many good resources and examples already.
 First of all, this book will focus on `Futures` and `async/await` specifically and not in the context of any specific runtime.